agathakry/zkSync-token-transfer/README.md

 ## Security Notice
-Thsi repo is only an example, never share your private keys online.
+Thsi repo is only an example, do not deploy on mainnet, never share your private keys online.